TheAlgorithms/Algorithms-Explanation/en/Basic Math/Finding_number_of_Digits_in_a_Number.md

 # Finding number of Digits in a Number

+# Finding the number of digits in a number

-Given an integral number N. The task is to find the count of digits present in this number.
+Given an integral number N., the task is to find the count of digits present in this number.

 Let's say:
 ```